ArmandPhilippot/coldark/website/src/content/docs/ports/coldark-vscode.md

 The current VS Code theme files confirm a few useful maintenance patterns:

 - `coldark00` to `coldark07` form a shared neutral ramp from lightest to darkest, even though each variant assigns those shades to different UI roles.
-- `coldark06` and `coldark07` carry much of the structural contrast in the dark variant, while `coldark00` and `coldark01` do the same for elevated surfaces in the light variant.
+- `coldark06` and `coldark07` carry much of the structural contrast in the Dark variant, while `coldark00` and `coldark01` do the same for elevated surfaces in the Cold variant.
 - `coldark08` to `coldark15` stay stable by hue across both variants, which makes ports easier because contributors can reason about accent intent separately from light/dark adaptation.

 ## Syntax highlighting patterns